Amir-Benyahia/Software-Engenering-Project/README.md

 ### 5. Known limitations and notes

 - Negative integers are not supported in the current representation.
-- For large proportions of overflow values, `get(i)` in the overflow codec can be slower; an index cache would improve it.
+- For large proportions of overflow values, `get(i)` in the overflow codec can be slower an index cache would improve it.
-- To reproduce results on another machine, ensure Python 3.10+ and similar environment; times can vary by hardware.
+- To reproduce results on another machine, ensure Python 3.10+ and similar environment times can vary by hardware.